 So, if you suddenly notice a raw spot on your pooch’s tail that wasn’t there before, contact the local vet as soon as possible.

-Lacerations can be deep cuts which can expose underlying bone and muscles in the tail.
-In most cases, lacerations are self-inflicted by the dogs, especially when they are bored, nervous or experiencing behavior problems.
+Lacerations can be deep cuts that can expose underlying bones and muscles in the tail.
+In most cases, lacerations are self-inflicted by the dogs, especially when they are bored, nervous, or experiencing behavior problems.

 Tail biting – which may also cause lacerations – can be as a result of impacted anal glands or flea allergies.
 The chances of infection are pretty high, particularly with bite wounds.